FluxOpenHome/ha-flux-irrigation-addons/flux-irrigation-api/README.md

 ## Features

+### Homeowner

 - **Homeowner Dashboard** — Full local control with zone start/stop (timed or manual), sensor monitoring, schedule management, run history, and weather conditions
-- **Management Dashboard** — Multi-property grid view with click-to-expand detail cards for each property
 - **Weather-Based Control** — 9 configurable weather rules that automatically pause, reduce, or increase irrigation based on real-time conditions and forecasts
-- **Dual-mode operation** — Same add-on works for homeowners and management companies
 - **Connection keys** — Simple encoded key shares the API URL and credentials for easy setup (send via copy, email, or QR code)
 - **Connection key regeneration lock** — The Generate button is locked when an active key exists, requiring an explicit unlock to prevent accidental invalidation
-- **Update connection key** — Management companies can swap a customer's connection key without losing notes, aliases, or metadata
-- **Revoke access** — Homeowners can instantly revoke management company access with one click, with a confirmation dialog to prevent accidents
+- **Revoke access** — Instantly revoke management company access with one click, with a confirmation dialog to prevent accidents
+- **Run history** — JSONL-based local storage of zone run events with weather conditions captured at run time; CSV export
+- **Zone aliases** — Give zones friendly display names on the dashboard
+- **Location map** — Leaflet map on the dashboard shows property location with re-center button
+- **System pause/resume** — Emergency pause that stops all active zones and suspends ESPHome schedule programs

+### Management

+- **Management Dashboard** — Multi-property grid view with click-to-expand detail cards for each property
+- **Update connection key** — Swap a customer's connection key without losing notes, aliases, or metadata
+- **Customer search and filtering** — Search properties by name, contact, address, phone, or notes; filter by status (online, offline, revoked) and by state or city
+- **Customer notes** — Add and edit notes on property cards
-- **Live contact sync** — Homeowner name, phone, and address are synced to the management dashboard automatically on every health check, even if added after the connection key was generated
+- **Live contact sync** — Homeowner name, phone, and address are synced automatically on every health check, even if added after the connection key was generated
+- **Remote zone control** — Start, stop, and emergency-stop zones on any connected property
+- **Remote weather management** — View and configure weather rules on customer systems
+- **Remote schedule management** — View and update irrigation schedules (entity-based, driven by the Flux Open Home controller's ESPHome configuration)
+- **Run history and CSV export** — View and export zone run history and weather logs for each property
+- **Interactive API docs** — Built-in Swagger UI accessible from the management dashboard for API testing and exploration

+### Platform

+- **Dual-mode operation** — Same add-on works for homeowners and management companies
 - **Scoped access** — Only irrigation zones and sensors are exposed — no access to lights, locks, cameras, or any other HA entities
 - **API key authentication** — Each management company gets their own API key with configurable permissions
 - **Granular permissions** — Control what each API key can do: read zones, control zones, modify schedules, read sensors, view history
 - **Audit logging** — Every API action is logged with timestamp, API key, action, and details
 - **Rate limiting** — Configurable request limits to protect the homeowner's HA instance
-- **Schedule management** — View and update irrigation schedules remotely (entity-based, driven by the Flux Open Home controller's ESPHome configuration)
-- **System pause/resume** — Emergency pause that stops all active zones and suspends schedules
-- **Zone aliases** — Give zones friendly display names on both homeowner and management dashboards
-- **Location map** — Leaflet map on the dashboard shows property location
-- **Interactive API docs** — Built-in Swagger UI at `/api/docs` for testing and exploration
+- **Entity auto-refresh** — Background task runs every 5 minutes to detect newly enabled or disabled entities in Home Assistant without requiring an add-on restart
+- **Weather event logging** — All weather rule evaluations and actions are logged with CSV export and clearing from both dashboards

 ---